lrmin/currency-count/readme.txt

 Environment requirement：
-Jdk1.8 or later.
+1、Jdk1.8 or later.
+2、maven3.6.3 or later

 Execution step：
-1、Run 'java -jar currency-count-0.0.1-SNAPSHOT.jar' in the command line.
+1、Enter the project directory,run 'mvn spring-boot:run' in the command line,or run 'java -jar currency-count-0.0.1-SNAPSHOT.jar' in the command line.
 2、Follow the instructions in the command line.

 Assumptions: